Using Customer Service Satisfaction feedback to improve user experience

 As mentioned by the CEO of Hubspot, "feedback is the breakfast of champions."
-As we mentioned in another blog post about dos and don't on customer feedback, customer feedback can give you a clear and robust competitive edge.
+As we mentioned in another blog post about the dos and don't of customer satisfaction, customer feedback can give you a clear and robust competitive edge.

 On the other side, you have your customers.
 They use your product or service every day.

-Not listening to customer service feedback might be your most significant trouble.
+Not listening to customer service satisfaction might be your most significant trouble.

 That would result in a misalignment between your strategy and what the consumer wants.